Connections between data augmentation and out-of-distribution data through the lens of KL divergence

 Nabla Labs

 The framework for machine learning is to assume the data is drawn from a hypothetical distribution that is mainly defined by the application domain and how the data is collected, the data generating process.
 This process is specified by a random variable Loading...that follows the data distribution, Loading..., and the data collection process consists of drawing a sequence Loading... of length Loading...so that the variables are independent and identically distributed (IID), i.e. Loading....
-After data collection, we obtain a sample Loading... that in the case of images, for example, each image Loading... is a realization of the random variable Loading....
-Although the data distribution Loading... is almost always unknown and complex, it's assumed that it exists and that it drives the data as just described.
+The result of data collection is a sample Loading..., e.g. in the case of images, each image Loading... is a realization of the random variable Loading....
+Although the data distribution Loading... is unknown and complex, it's assumed that it exists and that it drives the data in the described way.
 It's the way how we link the reality to the theory.

 Loading...

 where Loading... is the Dirac delta function.
-A simple as just being an average of individual single-point densities, the Dirac delta functions, centered at each data point Loading..., it is a good approximation of the true data density Loading... of the distribution Loading...when the sample size Loading... is large enough.
-It will also allow us to gain some insights about the ralation between data augmentation and out-of-distribution data.
+As simple as just being an average of individual single-point densities, the Dirac delta functions centered at each data point Loading..., it is a good approximation of the true data density Loading...when the sample size Loading... is large enough.

-What does Data Augmentation do to the Empirical Data Distribution?
+How Does Data Augmentation Affect the Empirical Data Distribution?

-If our traning dataset is Loading..., during traning we apply a (random) data augmentation transformation Loading..., parametrized by Loading..., to each data point Loading... that results in a random variableLoading....
+If our traning dataset is Loading..., during traning we apply a data augmentation transformation Loading... (parametrized by Loading...), to each data point Loading... that results in a new random variableLoading....
 The nature of this transformation depends on the domain and the task we are trying to solve but often involves perturbing each Loading...in a way that Loading... is equivalent to Loading...for the task, e.g. the image class of both augmented and original data points is the same in an image classification task.
-This is important because it restricts how far the augmented points can end up from the original points, so that Loading...is not too large to the extent that Loading... lies closer to another data point of a different class or that the features of Loading... are meaningless for the task, for example.
+This is important because it restricts how far the augmented points can end up from the original points, so that Loading...is not too large to the extent that Loading... lies closer to another data point of a different class or that the features of Loading... are just meaningless (too noisy) for the task, for example.

 Visualization of data augmentation: original data points and their Gaussian-augmented distributions in feature space